IvanKuchin/ftd-acl-optimizer/README.md

 * no multicast

 `(2 x 10 On-prem) x (3 x 10 CSP) x 20 sec ports x 25 dst ports = 300,000 ACE`

-## Use case

-If you are getting closer to the limit - don't panic !
-It is time to start thinking how to optimize your policies.
-Policies might not be beautifully arranged into groups anymore, but you;ll get an idea of "how to" tackle the problem.
-Crossing the limit does **NOT** mean that your policy stop working or box will crash.
-You probably have runway for another 5-10%.

-## How to use

-1. Login to FTG CLI
-2. Collect 'show access-control-config`
-3. Run the script `ftd-acl-optimizer analyze -f collected_output.txt`

 ## Optimizations